Toll Caps in Privatized Road Networks: The model

 Observe that the flow adapts to the toll vector $(t'_i,t_{-i})$ in the calculation of $\Pi_i(t'_i,t_{-i})$.
 Given $t_{-i}\in\mathbb{R}^{N\setminus\{i\}}_+$ and $c\in\mathbb{R}_+$, define $B^c_i(t_{-i})=\argmax\limits_{0\leq t_i\leq c}\Pi_i(t_i,t_{-i})$ and $B^{\infty}_i(t_{-i})=\argmax\limits_{t_i\geq 0}\Pi_i(t_i,t_{-i})$ for all $i\in N$.

 Given $c\in\mathbb{R}_+$, we denote by

-the set of $c$-capped subgame perfect Nash equilibria.
-By $\T(\infty)$ we denote the set of uncapped subgame perfect Nash equilibria.
+the set of $c$-capped Nash equilibria.
+By $\T(\infty)$ we denote the set of uncapped Nash equilibria.
 Note that there might be instances for which $\T(c)$ is not a singleton for some $c\in\R_+$, and for which $\T(c)=\emptyset$ for some $c\in\R_+$.